LeeyaD/ls170/01_the_internet.md

 * Addresses are flat rather then hierarchical; the entire address is a single sequence of values and can't be broken down into sub-divisions

+# The Network / Internet Layer
+**Data:** in bits with logical structure
+**What happens at this layer?**
+Inter-network communication

+**Primary function of protocols at this layer?**
+Facilitating communication btwn. hosts (e.g. computers) on different networks.

+**What are the most common protocols at this layer?**
+Internet Protocol (IP); IPv4 & IPv6 are currently in use.
+Although there are differences 2 primary features that are the same are:

+1. Encapsulation of data into packets
+IP PDU's are called packets.
+The data payload here is the TCP segment or UDP datagram.
+The header made up of logic fields (i.e. there's a logical separation of the bits into fields determined by length of bits and order).
+These logic fields contain metadata used for transporting the packet.

+Important fields include

+**version:**
+**ID, Flags, Fragment Offset:**
+**TTL:**
+**Protocol:**
+**Checksum:**
+**Source address:**
+**Destination address:**

+2. Routing capability via IP addressing
+IP addresses are 32-bits in length and divided into 4 sections of 8 bits each that get converted from binary to decimal

+These addresses logical in that aren't tied to a single device but get assigned to devices when they join a network.
+The assigned addresses fall within a range of addresses available to the local network that the device it connected to.

+Defined by a network hierarchy, the overall network is split into a logical subnetwork with each subnetwork defined by the range of IP available to it.

+Routers don't need to keep a record of every device within an an addressable range but only a record of which router on a network controls access to the segment with that network address

+IPv6 uses 128-but addresses (divided into eight 16-bit blocks) and was created to expand the pool of addresses as IPv4 addresses will eventually be depleted.
+Aside from address structure, there's a difference in the structure of the header and there's no error checking.
+IPv6 leaves the error checking to the Link Layer Checksum